Koo Wee Rup: Transport

 Koo Wee Rup railway station was formerly situated on the South Gippsland railway line that operated as far as a terminus at Yarram in the 1970s, and was cut back to Leongatha in the early 1980s.
 A V/Line road coach service replaced the rail passenger service to Leongatha on 24 July 1993, running between Melbourne and Yarram.
 However, since the closure of the South Gippsland rail line by the Kennett state government on 14 December 1994, the South and West Gippsland Transport Group, represented by the local council, have campaigned for the rail service to be reinstated beyond its current terminus at Cranbourne by the 2020s, which had been promised by the Bracks government on its election in 1999.

 Ventura Bus Lines operates a bus service from Koo Wee Rup to Pakenham on behalf of Public Transport Victoria.

-Airport Proposal
+Proposed airport

-In 2017, Koo Wee Rup was announced the proposed site for a third Melbourne airport.
-The Shire of Cardinia claimed it has been kept in the dark about an investment company's plan to build a $7 billion south-east airport; however, they urged the State Government to find a location for an airport in the area.
+In 2017, Koo Wee Rup was announced as the proposed site for a third Melbourne airport.
+The Shire of Cardinia claimed it has been kept in the dark about an investment company's plan to build a $7 billion south-east airport; however, they urged the state government to find a location for an airport in the area.

+Sport and recreation

+Some sports facilities in the area include Koo Wee Rup Football Club competing at Koo Wee Rup Recreation Reserve in the West Gippsland Football Netball Competition, Koo Wee Rup Netball Club, Koo Wee Rup Bowls Club and Koo Wee Rup Tennis Club.